Tahmasp I's Kakhetian and Kartlian campaigns: First march

 Young prince, wearing a coat with scenes of warriors taking both male and female Georgian prisoners.
 Painted by Muhammad Haravi, "art of the court of Shah Tahmasp", mid-16th century.

 Shah Tahmasp's first campaign into Georgian territory occurred in 1541 when he was 27 years old.
 By this time, he had consolidated all his power and placed his trusted individuals from the Qizilbash elite in positions of authority throughout the provinces.
 At the beginning of this campaign, internal civil war had ceased, stability had been established on the eastern borders through victories over the Uzbeks in 1539, and it had been six years since the conclusion of Süleyman's campaign from 1533 to 1535.
 Kartli and Kakheti kingdoms bore the brunt of Safavid incursions during Tahmasp's reign (and later during the reign of his grandson, Abbas I).
 On the other hand, the Principality of Samtskhe, taking advantage of its geographical distance to avoid the risks of direct military confrontation and maintain its independence, engaged in political dialogue with the Safavids.
-Kartli Kingdom, ruled by the Bagrationi dynasty, had a powerful ruler from the direct lineage of King Luarsab named King I Luarsab, who held sway over several autonomous states like Sabaratiano, Saamilaxvaro, and Satsitsiano.
+The Kingdom of Kartli, ruled by the Bagrationi dynasty, had a powerful ruler named King Luarsab I, who held sway over several autonomous states like Sabaratiano, Saamilaxvaro, and Satsitsiano.
 He was a staunch adversary of Shah Tahmasp during this period and vigorously resisted the Safavids' attempts to establish dominance in Kartli and neighboring regions.

 The Safavid sources of the period do not distinguish between the Georgian kingdoms; in these sources, the general designation for the region is the term "Georgia."
 However, by noting rulers or well-known cities (such as Qori or Tbilisi), one can determine which specific kingdom is being referred to.
 According to these sources, the primary motive for initiating these campaigns was nothing other than the "holy war" (jihad) against the infidels.
 Hasan-bey Rumlu, in his chronicle, writes: "In defense of the faith and the victory of Shah Islam and the strengthening of the Prophet's religion, fearless armies marched to Georgia."
 On the other hand, Armenian chronicler Zakaria Kanakertsi mentions that the Georgians were the cause of the initial invasion, as they "attacked and plundered any Iranian who came to Tbilisi."
-In 1541, Qizilbash forces advanced from Karabakh to Tbilisi, the capital of the Kartli kingdom under the rule of King Luarsab.
+In 1541, Qizilbash forces advanced from Karabakh to Tbilisi, the capital of Kartli under the rule of King Luarsab.
 Just two years prior to the Safavid invasion, Michel Membray, the Venetian envoy who passed through Georgia, wrote:

 According to his (King Luarsab's) nobles, he has approximately 5,000 cavalrymen called aznavurs...
 The mentioned city of Tbilisi is very large, but as a result of numerous wars, a large part of it has been destroyed.
 The aforementioned King Luarsab pays an annual tribute of 1,000 ducats to Shah Tahmasp.